afunnydev/cryos-website/README.md

 Please have a look at the file `/sass-materialize/components/variables.scss` to see which variables you could use (*especially for colors*)

+You'll be glad to know we're using font-awesome for icons :) You should need it a lot since there's not much icon.
+I'll maybe remove it and use just some icons if I see it's not needed.

 ---

 ## Known error